 Training is Required

 If you leave your dog alone too much, especially outside for long periods of time, barking can become a problem.
-If your Havanese dog is a little more vocal, then you will need to manage this behaviour regularly.
-Teaching them to stop on command will be a work in progress, but something that will be of great benefit.
+If your Havanese dog is a little more vocal, then you will need to manage this behaviour regularly with some canine education.
+Teaching them to stop barking on command will be a work in progress, but something that will be of great benefit.

 Which is Better Male or Female Havanese?